TyruswooStudio/Tyruswoo_EventAI-MZ/README.md

 To get the latest version for free, visit [Tyruswoo.com](https://www.tyruswoo.com).

-# Tyruswoo Event AI for RPG Maker MZ
+# Tyruswoo Event AI v1.0.1 for RPG Maker MZ

 Upgrade your events with new features!

-New triggers, linked events, if/else statements in move routes, self variables, and more!

-Make events that survey and interact with surroundings, either when triggered, or autonomously!

 ## Feature Overview